AdamSobieski/Argumentation/README.md

 For public groups, mailing-list servers, archives, and related knowledgebases could be [federated](https://en.wikipedia.org/wiki/Federation_(information_technology)), interconnected and synchronized in the sense of the [Fediverse](https://en.wikipedia.org/wiki/Fediverse).
 End-users would, then, be able to receive periodic [digests](https://en.wikipedia.org/wiki/Email_digest) or [interactive dashboards](https://en.wikipedia.org/wiki/Dashboard_(computing)) summarizing developments and events of interest to them from across federated public mailing lists.

 Internet forums are also capable of federation.
-Examples of such software systems include [Lemmy](https://join-lemmy.org/) and [NodeBB](https://nodebb.org/).
+Examples of such software include [Lemmy](https://join-lemmy.org/) and [NodeBB](https://nodebb.org/).

+With respect to the comparison of message models pertaining to [ActivityStream](https://www.w3.org/TR/activitystreams-core/) and [ActivityPub](https://www.w3.org/TR/activitypub/), the [`object`](https://www.w3.org/TR/activitystreams-core/#object) type supports attachments and allows a content type, [`mediaType`](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-mediatype), to be specified.
+The default value for the `mediaType` property is `text/html` and it is presently unclear to me whether the `object` type supports multipart content.